michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 ![](hack_mp_part2_files/figure-html/sql_total_dose_2020-1.png)<!-- -->

-### SQL Engine in RMarkdown
+### SQL Engine in R Markdown
-As I will discuss in the next section, RMarkdown is an incredible powerful tool.
-One of its cool features is its ability to ["speak" SQL](https://bookdown.org/yihui/rmarkdown/language-engines.html#sql) and other languages.
+As I will discuss in the next section, R Markdown is an incredible powerful tool.
+One of its cool features is its ability to ["speak" SQL](https://bookdown.org/yihui/R Markdown/language-engines.html#sql) and other languages.
 You can not only use "r code chunks" but others too.
 When using a "SQL code chunk" you don't need the `DBI`-functions, you can write native SQL queries:

 ```sql